ihmeuw/vivarium_research/docs/source/concept_models/vivarium_census_synthdata/concept_model.rst

 correspond to geography, and I am trying to gauge how much effort to put into having geographically realistic addresses.
-This is also a sensitive area for privacy and personal information --- even if the data is synthetic, it might refer to a real location.
+This is also a sensitive area for privacy and personal information --- even if the data is simulated, it might refer to a real location.
 The risks of this are unclear.

 A generator that can generate street address and zip code is the